Information for Consideration in the Use of GRE® Scores by Employers

 Subject Test scores should be compared only with other scores on the same Subject Tests (for example, a 680 on the Physics Test is not equivalent to a 680 on the Chemistry Test).
 Percentile ranks should be compared only if they are based on the same reference population.

-Transition to the New Verbal Reasoning and Quantitative Reasoning Score Scales
+Transition to the Current Verbal Reasoning and Quantitative Reasoning Score Scales

 The GRE Program began administering the GRE® revised General Test on August 1, 2011.
 Departments, programs and organizations are encouraged to transition from using Verbal Reasoning and Quantitative Reasoning scores on the prior 200–800 score scales to using scores on the current 130–170 score scale.
 Any test taker that tested prior to August 1, 2011, has reportable GRE scores and requests that their scores be sent to your organization will have score reports sent that include their original scores on the prior 200–800 score scale, estimated scores on the current 130–170 score scale, as well as the percentile ranks associated with their scores.